How to recognize health and dental benefits fraud and abuse

 HOW TO USE YOUR BENEFITS APPROPRIATELY

-Understanding your benefits and how to use them appropriately can help you recognize and guard against potential fraud.
+Understanding how to use your benefits appropriately can help you guard against potential fraud or abuse.
 Here’s how:

 - Familiarize yourself with your benefits plan and the limits of your coverage

 - Keep your personal benefits plan access information in a safe place and don’t lend your card to anyone